hellzerg/optimizer/README.md

 ### ℹ️ Summary: ###

-Portable utility that helps you restore your privacy and increase your security.<br>
+Advanced configuration utility that helps you restore your privacy and increase your security.<br>
 Optimizer is recommended after a fresh, clean installation of Windows to achieve maximum privacy and security.<br>
 Depending on your version of Windows, Optimizer will also allow you to perform some specific tweaks.